devon-n/TRW-Forward-Tester/README.md

 - Forward-Tester checks if real trade or not

 - If real trade:
-    - Executes trade on binance
+    - Executes trade on Bybit

 - Record trade in mongo db

-# Update Minimum Quantities or Precisions for Binance Orders
+# Update Minimum Quantities or Precisions for Bybit Orders
 - Update in `config`
-- Add the the symbol and the minimum quantity or minimum precision
+- Add the symbol and the minimum quantity or minimum precision

 ## Keep all trading logic in TV